-As far as philosophy in general is concerned there is also great joy in Hume, Locke, Hegel, Kierkegaard, and of course Nietzsche, who is controversial but a pleasure to read, and would have made a fine literary artist (that’s exactly what he was, really, spake Zarathustra; not so much a philosopher as a genius storyteller on the verge of sagedome).
+As far as philosophy in general is concerned there is also great joy in Hume, Locke, Hegel, Kierkegaard, and of course Nietzsche, who is controversial but a pleasure to read, and would have made a fine literary artist (which is exactly what he was really, spake Zarathustra; not so much a philosopher as a genius storyteller on the verge of sagedome).

 If you have experience in the field, with even a moderate understanding of the deeper meanings of Schopenhauer’s ideas, are you really surprised by any of these observations?
-You need a “serious” précise, but your mistake is wanting to apply it outside of academia.
-You wanted to be a know-it-all gunslinger, but here you are, looking for random guidance from a house on the prairie.
 Thusly consider: free will is a spectrum.